Pope Leo X: Early life

 Giovanni di Lorenzo de' Medici was born on 11 December 1475 in Florence, the second son of Lorenzo the Magnificent, head of the Florentine Republic, and Clarice Orsini.
-From an early age Giovanni was destined for an ecclesiastical career.
-He received the tonsure at the age of seven and was soon granted rich benefices and preferments.
+From an early age Giovanni was destined for an ecclesiastical career and received the tonsure at the age of seven.
+By the age of ten, he had already been endowed with dozens of benefices—ecclesiastical offices that provided a steady income.

 His father, Lorenzo de' Medici, was worried about his character early on and wrote a letter to Giovanni to warn him to avoid vice and luxury at the beginning of his ecclesiastical career.
 Here is a notable excerpt: "There is one rule which I would recommend to your attention in preference to all others.
 Rise early in the morning.
 This will not only contribute to your health, but will enable you to arrange and expedite the business of the day; and as there are various duties incident to".